hgulino/copykat/README.md

 # CopyKat

 <p align="center">
   <img src="internals/img/copykat-banner.png" width="100%"/>
 </p>

 A project's file structure can be difficult to maintain.
-Especially when everything always ends up clumped together and permanetly saved to the Desktop and Downloads folders.
+Especially when everything always ends up clumped together and permanetly saved to the Desktop and Downloads folder.

-[CopyKat](https://github.com/hgulino/copykat) is a localized project management system, kaban board, and timesheet built on [Electron](https://github.com/electron/electron) that helps freelancers organize their desktop and streamline mundane tasks.
+`CopyKat` is a localized project management system, kaban board, and timesheet built on [Electron](https://github.com/electron/electron) that helps freelancers organize their desktop and streamline mundane tasks.

 <!-- **👩🏻‍💻 Developer Ready**: A comprehensive JavaScript testing solution.
 Works out of the box for most JavaScript projects.